jessicarush/javascript-notes/arrays.md

 ## Array instance methods

-JavaScript also has a number of built-in *methods* which can be applied to arrays.
-Keep in mind, some methods will modify the original array, while others only return something from it.
+JavaScript also has a number of built-in *instance methods* which can be applied to arrays.
+Keep in mind, some methods will modify the original array, while others return something new.

 See the full list of [built-in methods for arrays here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).